bonwoo-koo9/bonwoo-koo9.github.io/_pages/about.md

 ---

 Hi, I'm a South Korean student who has grown up in Korea and Mexico.
-As a senior in [the Department of Industrial & Systems Engineering](https://ise.kaist.ac.kr/) at KAIST, I've been doing research in the [Data Science & Artificial Intelligence Lab](https://dsail.kaist.ac.kr/), advised by [Prof.Chanyoung Park](https://dsail.kaist.ac.kr/professor/)
+I am a senior in [the Department of Industrial & Systems Engineering](https://ise.kaist.ac.kr/) at KAIST, and I am currently in the exchange program at Georgia Institute of Technology.
+I've started a new research in the [ViTAL Lab](https://kwonvitallab.github.io/) at [GeorgiaTech X Emory Biomedical Engineering](https://bme.gatech.edu/bme/) advised by [Prof.Hyeokhyen Kwon](https://kwonvitallab.github.io/members/hyeok-kwon.html).

 For the past two years of undergraduate research, I have worked on <a href="{{ '/portfolio/#portfolio1' | relative_url }}">Explainable Deep Clustering in finance</a> and <a href="{{ '/portfolio/#portfolio2' | relative_url }}">LLM-based Recommender Systems in e-commerce</a>.

 My research interest lies in Safe and Explainable AI, particulary in the fields of social welfare such as healthcare, finance, and education.
-Currently, I'm focused on Explainable Deep Learning and Large Language Models to leverage AI for the betterment of society.
-Going on, I aim to utilize AI to address issues in healthcare, especially in Mental Health and Brain Health.
+Currently, I'm focused on XAI and Multi-modal AI to leverage AI for the betterment of society.
+I aim to utilize AI to address issues in healthcare, especially in Mental Health and Brain Health.
 * Data-driven Deep Learning
 * Trustworthy Large Language Model
 * Multi-modal Recommender Systems
-* Machine Learning in Mental Health and Brain Health (Coming Soon)
+* Machine Learning in Mental Health and Brain Health

 ## <a id="news"></a>News
 <!-- * 2024.08 Started a research internship at *GeorgiaTech X Emory,* [ViTAL Lab](https://kwonvitallab.github.io/),  -->
+* 2024.08 Started a research internship at *GeorgiaTech X Emory,* [*ViTAL Lab*](https://kwonvitallab.github.io/)
 * 2024.06 Awarded 2024 South Korea-US STEM Exchange Program Scholarship by the Ministry of Trade, Industry, and Energy
 * 2024.02 I got accepted to GeorgiaTech for an exchange program this coming 2024 Fall!
 * 2023.12 Started a research internship at *KAIST,* [*DSAIL*](https://dsail.kaist.ac.kr/)